 A few pinches' worth of nutmeg, fresh grated with a microplane (optional)

-On medium to medium-high heat, melt the butter and then add the garlic, sautéing for about 2 minutes.
+On medium to medium-high heat, melt the butter and then add the shallot and saute really well, until it starts to turn light golden.
+Add garlic and continue sautéing another 1-2 minutes.

-Once garlic is fragrant and turning slightly golden, add coconut milk, lemon juice, dijon, nutritional yeast, and salt.
+Once garlic is fragrant, add coconut cream, wine, lemon zest, dijon, nutritional yeast, and salt.
 Use a whisk to incorporate it all and keep using it, stirring nearly constantly, until the sauce reaches a boil.
 Reduce to a simmer and keep whisking often.

 After reducing to a simmer, you can start adding the parmesan.
 Add it a few pinches at a time; if you dump it all in at once, it'll make a big glob of a cheese mess.
 Keep whisking as you slowly add all the cheese.
 Once it's all incorporated and melted, you can add pepper and nutmeg to taste.

-As you finish the sauce, adjust lemon, salt, pepper, nutmeg, and nutritional years to taste.
+As you finish the sauce, adjust lemon, salt, pepper, and nutmeg to taste.
 Remove from heat and serve or (ideally) let the flavors meld for a few hours before serving.

 No comments: